fak3news/fak3news/README.md

 # FAK3NEWS

-This is a toy blogging platform that allows you to do some basic blog posts in markdown language
+This is a toy blogging platform that allows you to do blog posts in markdown language

 <details>
   <summary>How it looks</summary>